Previous dayMarch 28, 2026Next day

 31.1 km5--✓ ReviewedUSGS →

-At 19:52 UTC on March 28, 2026, a magnitude 4.2 tremor occurred 55 km W of La Ligua, Chile.
+The USGS recorded this magnitude 4.2 earthquake 55 km W of La Ligua, Chile at 19:52 UTC on March 28, 2026.
 A small number of nearby observers (5) submitted felt reports to the USGS.
-The event originated approximately 31.1 km below the surface, classifying it as shallow crustal.
+This was a shallow crustal earthquake, focused at 31.1 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at -32.550°N, -71.811°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: -32.550°, -71.811°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28